· Compliance · 14 min read

 This is the most critical operational difference between the two statuses:

-- SQG (40 CFR 262.16): May store hazardous waste on-site for up to 180 days without a formal storage permit.
-If the nearest appropriate Treatment, Storage, and Disposal Facility (TSDF) is more than 200 miles away, this extends to 270 days.
+- SQG: May accumulate hazardous waste on-site for up to 180 days without a formal storage permit.
+If the nearest appropriate Treatment, Storage, and Disposal Facility (TSDF) is more than 200 miles away, the SQG accumulation rule extends this to 270 days.

-- LQG (40 CFR 262.17): Must ship all hazardous waste off-site within 90 days.
-There is no extension.
-Day 91 converts your accumulation area into an unpermitted storage facility in the eyes of the EPA.
+- LQG: Must generally ship hazardous waste off-site within 90 days under the LQG accumulation rule.
+A limited 30-day extension can be granted only for unforeseen, temporary, and uncontrollable circumstances; otherwise, day 91 can convert your accumulation area into an unpermitted storage facility in the eyes of the EPA.

 The accumulation clock starts the moment the first waste is placed into a container in a Central Accumulation Area (CAA).
-In a Satellite Accumulation Area (SAA), the clock does not begin until the volume limit (55 gallons of non-acute hazardous waste, or 1 quart of acute hazardous waste) is exceeded—at which point you have 3 calendar days to transfer the container to a CAA and begin the countdown.
+In a Satellite Accumulation Area (SAA), the clock does not begin until the SAA volume limit (55 gallons of non-acute hazardous waste, 1 quart of liquid acute hazardous waste, or 1 kg of solid acute hazardous waste) is exceeded.
+At that point, you have 3 calendar days to transfer the excess to a CAA or designated facility and begin the countdown.
 Refer to our RCRA 90-Day Rule guide for a full breakdown of when the clock starts.

 2. On-Site Accumulation Quantity Limits